danielfears/warden/README.md

-# Azuredulous
+# Warden
-Azuredulous for Linux.
+Warden for Linux.

 An Azure alternative to the popular tool 'Credulous' for AWS.
 Allows encrypted storage of Azure credentials.

-Usage Instructions
+Installation & Removal Instructions

-* To install, run '.
-InstallAzuredulous' and supply Azure account credentials
+* To install, run '. install.sh'

-* To use, run 'azuredulous' from any directory
+* To uninstall, run 'warden-purge' from any directory.

+Usage Guide

-* To uninstall, run '. uninstall.sh' from within '/azuredulous' folder
+* To add and encrypt a new set of credentials, run 'warden-add' from any directory.
+* To load in a set of credentials, run 'warden-load' from any directory, and supply username and password of encryped file.

 Authored by Daniel Fears.